CambiumRG/rhoMtreeRing/README.md

 # ρ-MtreeRing
 ## What is ρ-MtreeRing?
 ρ-MtreeRing is an Free Open Source Software for tree rings microdensity analysis on Shiny.
-It is developed from MtreeRing (AÑADIR REPOSITORIO/CITA).
+It is developed from MtreeRing [1].

 ## Installing ρ-MtreeRing
 Download **app.R** file on your computer and launch it on R or RStudio.
 We highly recommend open Shiny interface on browser by clicking on the upper-left displayed option `Open in Browser`.